 High Country Baking: Butter-rum peach shortcakes

 The shortcakes are light and tender, with a distinct brown sugar and cinnamon flavor that proves to be a delightful match for the peaches in both texture and taste.
-Not only do they taste good, they also require only a few readily-available ingredients and come together in record time.
+Not only do they taste good, but they also require only a few readily available ingredients and come together in record time.
 What assures their success?
 Handling the dough gently and as little as possible; if you overwork it, your shortcakes will be hard and tough.
-The shortcakes can be made earlier in the day you plan to serve them or frozen and defrosted.
+The shortcakes can be made earlier in the day if you plan to serve them or frozen for a month and defrosted.

 The peaches and their sauce have only two requirements: Use fresh, soft brown sugar and make sure it dissolves completely in the melted butter.

 Adjusted for altitude.
 Yields five brown sugar shortcakes.

 - 1 cup bleached all-purpose flour (spoon and level)

 - 1/2 cup plus 3-4 tablespoons heavy or whipping cream

 - Granulated sugar, for sprinkling